Sevcik v. Sandoval: District court decision

-Finally, applying rational basis review, Jones found that "[t]he protection of the traditional institution of marriage ... is a legitimate state interest" and quoted Lawrence v.
+Finally, applying rational basis review, Jones found that "the protection of the traditional institution of marriage... is a legitimate state interest" and quoted Lawrence v.
 Texas, stating that the prevention of "abuse of an institution the law protects" is a valid state interest.
 He found that the state may rely on speculation alone for its rational basis, citing Heller v.
 Doe.
 If marriage is extended to same-sex couples, he wrote, "it is conceivable that a meaningful percentage of heterosexual persons would cease to value the civil institution as highly as they previously had ... leading to an increased percentage of out-of-wedlock children, single-parent families, ... or other unforeseen consequences."
-He stated that Nevada has not decreased same-sex couples' rights (having no right to marry to begin with) and that their exclusion from marriage but not from a separate-but-parallel institution can only be seen as "benevolence".
+He stated that Nevada has not decreased same-sex couples' rights (having no right to marry to begin with) and that their exclusion from marriage but not from a separate-but-parallel institution can only be seen as "benevolence."

 He also addressed issues not raised by the plaintiffs.
 Plaintiffs had referenced Romer v.
 Evans (1996) only to note that the Supreme Court in that case had found it unnecessary to consider more than rational basis review.
 Jones discussed Romer at length to show how it did not apply to Nevada's marriage restriction, since Romer addressed, he wrote, "an extreme case concerning a novel and ambitious type of law ... prevalent only under totalitarian regimes."
-Nevada's definition of marriage by contrast was "not based purely upon anti-homosexual animus, as the constitutional provision in Romer was."
+Nevada's definition of marriage, by contrast, was "not based purely upon anti-homosexual animus, as the constitutional provision in Romer was."